Peripatetic Advising: How Socrates, Advising, and Running Shoes Influence Student Success

 - Many networking opportunities were provided, starting with the fabulous welcome receptions.

-increased numbers of new authors in Academic Advising Today, the NACADA Clearinghouse of Academic Advising Resources, and the NACADA Journal as a result of these sessions.
+- The Writing for NACADA sessions, which were held in each region and which focus on the importance of scholarly inquiry in academic advising, also were very well attended.
+Look for increased numbers of new authors in Academic Advising Today, the NACADA Clearinghouse of Academic Advising Resources, and the NACADA Journal as a result of these sessions.

 - The Region 6 and 8 conferences were held in Canada, strengthening our connections with our neighbors to the north.

 - The use of social media was evident in all regions.
 Region 2 had a conference blog and did online streaming of several sessions.
 Comments on activities were “tweeted” from conference sites and numerous pictures were posted on Facebook.
 One of our annual goals is to increase the use of social media within the Association, and based on its use at the regional conferences, I believe we are well on our way to achieving this goal.
 Thanks to the “techies” in our midst who help us make this a reality!

 - Also in Region 2, Heather Patterson from James Madison University, a first-time attendee who also was a first-time presenter, won the Best of Region award for her presentation “Connecting with Students Using a Syllabus and a Blog.”
 Congratulations to Heather and to all other Best of Region winners.
 We look forward to seeing your presentations in Denver.

 - In Region 4, long-time NACADA leader Nancy King was honored as the winner of the Joyce Jackson Volunteer Award.
 Congratulations, Nancy, and thanks for all you do for NACADA!